JasonAHendry/multiply/README.md

 ## Basic usage

 #### Part 1: Download information about your target organism.
 To generate a new multiplex PCR, you first need to download the reference genome (FASTA) and information about gene locations (GFF) for your target organism.
-To see what organisms are available for download$^1$, type:
+To see what organisms are available for download $^1$, type:

 ```
 multiply download --available